Bahrain School: Overview

 The school is operated by the Bahrain International School Association (BISA) with the United States Department of Defense Education Activity (DoDEA) and takes students from Kindergarten to Twelfth grade.
-Graduating seniors can earn an American diploma and from 1982 to 2023 an International Baccalaureate Diploma.
+Graduating seniors can earn an American diploma, an AP Capstone Diploma, and from 1982 to 2023 an International Baccalaureate Diploma.

 Bahrain School is the only DoDEA school in the Persian Gulf area.
 The closest DoDEA school to Bahrain School is George C. Marshall School in Ankara, Turkey.
 It provides education primarily to the children of the United States Navy stationed in Bahrain, but historically, about half of the student body has been local enrollment, usually the dependents of diplomatic personnel and ARAMCO employees, as well as wealthy Bahraini citizens.
 The Navy dependent population declined in July 2004 when dependents were sent home due to security concerns.
 In July 2009, dependents were again authorized to return to Bahrain.

-As of 2013, there were 435 total students enrolled in both the middle and high schools, with 69% of the students in grades 10 to 12.
-57% of the students at the time were American citizens, with the remaining 43% representing approximately 68 countries.
+As of 2026, there were around 600 total students enrolled in the elementary, middle, and high schools.
+330 of those students were in the elementary school, while the other 270 was in the middle/high school.
+The student body made up 29 countries, with a teacher to student ratio of fifteen students to one teacher.
+The school employed seventy faculty.
+Of those, 40 were teachers, and 30 were staff.

-Also as of 2013, the middle and high school employed forty-three teachers, seven supporting professionals, and seven support staff for a total of fifty-seven teachers and staff.
-Of those, eighteen were male and thirty-nine were female.

 In 2024 a rain storm damaged the school, and so it closed for three weeks.
 Jim Banks (R-Indiana) sponsored an addition to a bill stating that US military employees in Bahrain could instead use money from the federal government to send their children to private schools.
 Banks cited the rainstorm and accused the school of "struggling with poor teaching" and "[celebrating] a notorious antisemite."
 The addition was removed from the bill in 2024.

 In 2025, High tensions between Iran and Israel caused security risks in the region, prompting dependents, including children who are enrolled to The Bahrain School to be evacuated to a "save haven," where they could enroll into a new school if the situation stays the same.
 Students are expected to not unenroll from Bahrain School, as dependents will return to normal in school operations when the situation deescalates.

+Due to the 2026 Iran war, the school abruptly closed on February 28th as evacuations were started out of Bahrain.
+DoD dependent students up to 8th grade had to enroll in a new school once they reaches their safe haven.
+Students in grades 9-12 had the option to complete the school year using the DoDEA Virtual High School (DVHS) service, or they could also enroll into a new school.
+Non-dependent students up to 8th grade had to enroll in a new school as virtual classes with their needs were unavailable.
+As of September 2026, the school campus is non operational.